Collagen, type III, alpha 1: Function

-In addition to being an integral structural component of many organs, type III collagen is also an important regulator of the diameter of type I and II collagen fibrils.
+In addition to being an integral structural component of many organs, type III collagen is also an important regulator of the diameter of type I collagen fibrils.
 Type III collagen is also known to facilitate platelet aggregation through its binding to platelets and therefore, play an important role in blood clotting.

 Clinical significance

-Mutations in the gene cause Ehlers-Danlos syndrome, vascular type (vEDS; also known as the EDS type IV; OMIM 130050).
+Mutations in the gene cause vascular Ehlers-Danlos syndrome (vEDS; OMIM 130050), classified under this name in the 2017 International Classification of the Ehlers–Danlos Syndromes and formerly designated EDS type IV.
 It is the most severe form of EDS, since patients often die suddenly due to rupture of large arteries or other hollow organs.

 A few patients with arterial aneurysms without clear signs of EDS have also been found to have COL3A1 mutations.

 More recently, mutations in COL3A1 have also been identified in patients with severe brain anomalies suggesting that type III collagen is important for the normal development of the brain during embryogenesis.
-This disease is similar to that caused by mutations in GRP56 (OMIM 606854).
-Type III collagen is a known ligand for the receptor GRP56.
+This phenotype resembles the cortical malformation caused by loss-of-function mutations in (formerly GPR56; OMIM 604110), the gene encoding adhesion G protein-coupled receptor G1.
+Type III collagen is a known ligand for this receptor, linking the finding to a shared brain-development pathway.

-The first single base mutation in the COL3A1 gene was reported in 1989 in a patient with vEDS and changed a glycine amino acid to a serine Since then, over 600 different mutations have been characterized in the COL3A1 gene.
+The first single base mutation in the COL3A1 gene was reported in 1989 in a patient with vEDS and changed a glycine amino acid to a serine Since then, more than 600 different variants have been reported in the COL3A1 gene.
 About 2/3 of these mutations change a glycine amino acid to another amino acid in the triple-helical region of the protein chain.
 A large number of RNA splicing mutations have also been identified.
 Interestingly, most of these mutations lead to exon skipping, and produce a shorter polypeptide, in which the Gly-Xaa-Yaa triplets stay in frame and there are no premature termination codons.
+Although vEDS is typically inherited in an autosomal-dominant manner, rare individuals with biallelic (homozygous or compound-heterozygous) COL3A1 variants – frequently null alleles – have an autosomal-recessive form of the disorder.